|

 of the Angels").

-in person, when visiting a prison ship that created illusions of
+when the TARDIS was drawn to a prison ship that created illusions

 desire to surrender, encountered illusions of the Angels as his greatest